Further to my previous article on hypnotic story telling, we continue …

 Let me move on more specifically to metaphor.
 People often express their problems in terms of metaphor – we can provide solutions in the same format.
 Have you ever heard someone say "life is a bitch?"
 Or "he just can't keep his head above water," or "I have been burning the candle at both ends?"

 A metaphor speaks the language of the unconscious mind.
-One of my favourite TV shows as a teenager was the comedy sci-fi series Red Dwarf.
+One of my favorite TV shows as a teenager was the comedy sci-fi series Red Dwarf.
 I can remember a brilliant episode, where the main characters all went to a parallel universe.
 When they were there they discovered that one decision in their lives had radically changed how they were.
 They saw how they were getting on as a result of that very minor changes that had happened with themselves in this parallel universe.
 It is a very interesting idea because you can offer the same kind of insight in communication with metaphor.

 Building Parallel Realities: Keeping the Structure of the Situation: